baiyongan/practical-linux-skills/docs/best_practice/filenames_and_pathnames_in_shell.md

 ## 4.1 如果可能存在文件名的空列表时，请留意 globs
 Beware of globbing if there might be no matches with the pattern (and this is often the case).
 By default, if a glob like ./*.pdf matches no files, then the original glob pattern will be returned instead.

 This is almost never what you want.
-E.g., in a “for” loop this will cause the loop to execute once, but with the pattern instead of a pathname!
+E.g., in a "for" loop this will cause the loop to execute once, but with the pattern instead of a pathname!
 Similarly, if you use a glob on a command line, such as cat ./*pdf, the result will be a request to open a non-existent file... which is almost never what you want.

 You can use use globbing in a for loop, even if it might not match anything, using one of two approaches.
 One approach, which is completely portable, is to re-test for the existance of the file before using it in the loop: